angepl/Language-Processor/README.md

 ## Syntactic Analyzer and Syntax Grammar
 There many types of syntactic analyzers, however this project uses a predictive recursive descent parser.
 Information about what a predictive recursive descent parser is can be found [here](https://www.tutorialspoint.com/compiler_design/compiler_design_top_down_parser.htm).
 The syntax grammar that is presented below has been constructed especially for this kind of syntactic analyzer.
 There is a total of 59 rules in the grammar and each rule may consist of non-terminal symbols (capital letters, some of them followed by a number), terminal symbols (tokens) or both.

+***Important notice:***
-***Lamda (λ) refers to a null character, for example if there is a rule D -> λ that means there is an option to skip the non-terminal symbol D whenever it is seen in the grammar.
-The terminal symbol 'id' refers to idientifiers (variable or function names).***
+Lamda (λ) refers to a null character, for example if there is a rule D -> λ that means there is an option to skip the non-terminal symbol D whenever it is seen in the grammar.
+The terminal symbol 'id' refers to idientifiers (variable or function names).

 The Syntax Grammar is: